 - A Coat Named after a Town

-- How the Original Duffle Coat Became a Classic
+- How Did the Original Duffle Coat Become a Classic?

 - The Original Duffle Coat Cut on a Woman Is a Men Repeller

 - Look for Duffle Coats Cut with the Female Body in Mind

 - Which Famous People Wore a Duffle Coat?

 - More on the History of Fashion Design

 Disclosure: There are affiliate links in this post.